nabowler/gourd/README.md

 | `gourd -r -sha256 .` | 2636.1 ± 52.9 | 2555.3 | 2711.3 | 2.86 ± 0.15 |
 | `gourd -r -sha512 .` | 1914.6 ± 46.6 | 1830.3 | 1987.0 | 2.08 ± 0.11 |

+Notes:
+ - Results are system dependent
+ - The most consistency across systems for me seems to be that `gourd -sha256` is slower than `gourd -sha512`

 ## Comparisons

 ### Duplicates Found